Table of Contents Show

 16. Kapalua Beach

-So, these are the best beaches in Maui that you can visit this summer.
+So, these are the best beaches in Maui to visit this summer.